cannonbeach/ott-packager/README.md

 cannonbeach@insanitywave:$ sudo apt install libz-dev cannonbeach@insanitywave:$ git clone https://github.com/cannonbeach/ott-packager.git
 cannonbeach@insanitywave:$ cd ott-packager

-cannonbeach@insanitywave:$ make
+*IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* (VERY IMPORTANT: Please advise - if you are planning to run on a NVIDIA GPU system, you need to make sure that prior to running setuptranscode.sh that the cudainclude and cudalib directories are set correctly in the script, otherwise it will fail to setup properly).
+Please also make sure that MakefileTranscode also has the correct paths.

+You can get updated CUDA deb packages from here: https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/ You can get updated NVIDIA drivers here: https://www.nvidia.com/download/index.aspx You can get updated NVIDIA patch here: https://github.com/keylase/nvidia-patch *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT*

 cannonbeach@insanitywave:$ chmod +x setuptranscode.sh
 cannonbeach@insanitywave:$ ./setuptranscode.sh

-*IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* (VERY IMPORTANT: when you get to the x265 setup (which is towards the end of the script execution, please set ENABLE_SHARED to OFF and set ENABLE_ASSEMLBY to ON, then hit the letter 'c' for configuration and then hit 'g' for generate and exit)
+*IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* (VERY IMPORTANT: If you are not compiling on an NVIDIA GPU system, when you get to the x265 setup (which is towards the end of the script execution, please set ENABLE_SHARED to OFF and set ENABLE_ASSEMLBY to ON, then hit the letter 'c' for configuration and then hit 'g' for generate and exit)
 *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT*

 cannonbeach@insanitywave:$ chmod +x setupsystem.sh
 cannonbeach@insanitywave:$ ./setupsystem.sh

-*IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* You need to *manually* update the Makefile to enable transcoding support (remove # from #ENABLE_TRANSCODE=1) I do not enable the transcode mode by default *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANT* *IMPORTANE*

-cannonbeach@insanitywave:$ make clean
-cannonbeach@insanitywave:$ make
+cannonbeach@insanitywave:$ ./mkpkg.sh
-cannonbeach@insanitywave:$ cp fillet ./docker cannonbeach@insanitywave:$ cd ./docker cannonbeach@insanitywave:$ sudo docker build -t dockerfillet . cannonbeach@insanitywave:$ cd /var/app
-cannonbeach@insanitywave:$ sudo pm2 start server.js
-cannonbeach@insanitywave:$ sudo pm2 status server
-cannonbeach@insanitywave:$ sudo pm2 startup systemd
-cannonbeach@insanitywave:$ sudo pm2 save
+cannonbeach@insanitywave:$ sudo dpkg -i fillet-1.1.deb

-Then point web browser to port 8080- for example: http://10.0.0.200:8080 and the web application should come up
+Then point web browser to port 8080, for example: http://10.0.0.200:8080 and the web application will come up.
+If for some reason, it does not come up, you need to review the steps above to make sure you followed everything correctly.

 You will notice that the Apache web server was also installed.
-You technically don't need to install it, but it allows you to easily serve content directly off the same system for quick testing (or for a very lightweight setup).
+It allows you to easily serve content directly off the same system.
 ```

 ![Optional Text](../master/images/mediagateway2.jpg)